kaukas/reversible/README.md

 # Reversible

 An API service that performs pixel level modifications to images, and stores the images, both original and modified.
-Only PNG images supported at the moment.

 Currently supported modifications: